mohsen-raoufi/Heterogeneous-Opinion-Dynamics-with-Uncertainty/README.md

 To run los of experiments try out src/experiments/experiment_runner.py or to run this on an HPC cluster src/hpc_scripts/hpc_slurm.bash

 ## Data & Plotting
 Plotting tools can be found in plotting_and_analysis.
-To analyse our original data, please find the data under TODO ADD LINK
+To analyse our original data, please find the data via [this link](https://depositonce.tu-berlin.de/handle/11303/22656).